frc5431/Java-for-Rookies/variables.md

 }
 ```

 It is that easy!
-Computers are best at doing math, so obviously it would be built in.
+That is an example of an _expression._

 To make sure our program works, let's print the value of `c` to console.
 It should print `5`.